justramle/Clustering-RNA-Sqe-HiSqe-with-Unsupervised-Learning--Techniques/README.md

-## Project 2
-### clustered RNA-Sqe data using KMeans clustering and reductional dimension as unsupervised learning techniques with two methods and evaluated the performance on each
+### Clustered RNA-Sqe data using KMeans clustering and reductional dimension as unsupervised learning techniques with two methods and evaluated the performance on each

 - Method 1: applied KMeans directly on both raw data and scaled (normalized) data, then visualized the clusters using dimension reduction with PCA.
 I evaluate the performance using the Adjusted Rand Index and Normalized Mutual Information,